maxim-kukushkin/VoronYetAnotherBurner/docs/Assembly.md

 ![Extruder with lever](resources/Extruder_with_lever.png)

 ### 5.5.
 Attach the bowden tube
+Choose between 2 options

+#### If using one single bowden tube between the spool and the toolhead
+*This is the original Stealthburner's/Voron's design, where one single bowden tube goes from the filament spool outside the printer, all the way into the toolhead*

+If going for this option:

+- Perform partial top cover assembly by following [step 1](#8-1-print-the-part) and [step 2](#8-2-add-heat-inserts) there
+- Guide the bowden tube through the filament hole in that part
+- Leave the top cover hanging on the bowden tube for now
+- Properly fix the bowden tube in the extruder (it normally comes with all needed parts)

+#### If using a short bowden tube
+*This is the case when the toolhead has a short "tension relief" bowden tube, but the filament hangs in the air inside the printer*

 Cut the bowden tube to your liking (~50-60mm recommended) and properly fix it in the extruder (it normally comes with all needed parts)

 ![Extruder with bowden](resources/Extruder_with_bowden.png)